Introduction

 })

-In the above snippet expect(5 + 5) returns an “expectation” object which we can call matchers on them.
-Jest offers several matchers, for a full list visit API doc.
+In the above snippet expect(5 + 5) returns an “expectation” object which we can call a matcher on them.
+Jest offers several matchers, for a full list visit using matchers.

 Extending Jest with Custom Matchers